Oundle School

-Oundle School is a public school (English fee-charging boarding and day school) for pupils 11–18 situated in the market town of Oundle in Northamptonshire, England.
-The school has been governed by the Worshipful Company of Grocers of the City of London since its foundation by Sir William Laxton in 1556.
+Oundle School is a public school (traditional description in the UK of elite fee-charging boarding schools) with day and boarding facilities for pupils 11–18 situated in the market town of Oundle in Northamptonshire, England.
+The school has been governed by the Worshipful Company of Grocers of the City of London since its foundation by William Laxton in 1556.
 The school's alumni – known as Old Oundelians – include entrepreneurs, scientists, politicians, military figures and sportspeople.

 Oundle has eight boys' houses, five girls' houses, two day houses, a junior house and a junior day house.
 Together these accommodate more than 1100 pupils, generally between the ages of 11 and 18.
-It is the third-largest boarding school in England after Eton and Millfield.
+It is the third-largest boarding school in England after Eton College and Millfield.

-The current Head is Dominic Oliver, who joined the school in August 2025.
+As of 2025 the Headteacher is Dominic Oliver, who joined the school in August 2025.

-The school is a member of the Headmasters' and Headmistresses' Conference and the Rugby Group.
+The school follows the English public school tradition and is a member of the Headmasters' and Headmistresses' Conference and the Rugby Group.

-In the 2025 A-Levels, the school saw 60% of its candidates score A*/A.
+In 2025, 60% of the schools candidates scored A*/A in their A-level examinations.